-14.1 Resolution A.707(17): Charges for Distress, Urgency and Safety Messages Through the Inmarsat System, establishes the arrangements in place for the treatment of charges.

-14.2 There are no charges to the mariner for reception of SafetyNET messages.

-14.3 Message transmission charges apply to MSI providers and are set at a special SafetyNET tariff by national telecommunication service providers and LESs offering EGC services.
+- 14.1 IMO resolution A.707(17): Charges for Distress, Urgency and Safety Messages Through the Inmarsat System, establishes the arrangements in place for the treatment of charges. - 14.2 There are no charges to the mariner for reception of SafetyNET messages. - 14.3 Message transmission charges apply to MSI providers and are set at a special SafetyNET tariff by national telecommunication service providers and LESs offering EGC services.

-International SafetyNET Coordinating Panel
+Annex 1 International SafetyNET Coordinating Panel